Domnyus/CSharp2/README.md

 --------------------------------------------------------------------

-Level 'F' project, .NET Console application in C# for person registrations to make deposits.
+Level 'E' project, .NET Console application in C# for person registrations to make deposits.
 This application encompasses: get random number
 Change language

-Being an 'F' level project, it was not used:
+Being an 'E' level project, it was not used:
 - Try-catches
 - Files/Databases
 - Classes